Are your posts not being seen by the right people on LinkedIn? Let's fix that with these 3 strategies.

 Within just a month, you'll have identified and contacted 30 prospects for your business.
 You'll have the skills and systems to do it again whenever you want an influx of leads.
 And, this rinse-and-repeat process gets more effective every time you do it!

-Step 3: After, we will integrate your LinkedIn habit with the rest of your marketing ecosystem.
+Step 3: After that, we will integrate your LinkedIn habit with the rest of your marketing ecosystem.
 This will streamline your marketing efforts and prevent duplicate work, creating an efficient marketing ecosystem that gets you leads and clients.

 Learn more and get started here.